Tragedy: Modern development

 In modernist literature, the definition of tragedy has become less precise.
 The most fundamental change has been the rejection of Aristotle's dictum that true tragedy can only depict those with power and high status.
 Arthur Miller's essay "Tragedy and the Common Man" (1949) argues that tragedy may also depict ordinary people in domestic surroundings thus defining Domestic tragedies.
 British playwright Howard Barker has argued strenuously for the rebirth of tragedy in the contemporary theatre, most notably in his volume Arguments for a Theatre.
 "You emerge from tragedy equipped against lies.
 After the musical, you're anybody's fool," he insists.

 Critics such as George Steiner have even been prepared to argue that tragedy may no longer exist in comparison with its former manifestations in classical antiquity.
-In The Death of Tragedy (1961) George Steiner outlined the characteristics of Greek tragedy and the traditions that developed from that period.
-In the Foreword (1980) to a new edition of his book Steiner concluded that ‘the dramas of Shakespeare are not a renascence of or a humanistic variant of the absolute tragic model.
-They are, rather, a rejection of this model in the light of tragi-comic and "realistic" criteria.’
-In part, this feature of Shakespeare's mind is explained by his bent of mind or imagination which was ‘so encompassing, so receptive to the plurality of diverse orders of experience.’
-When compared to the drama of Greek antiquity and French classicism Shakespeare's forms are ‘richer but hybrid'.
+In The Death of Tragedy (1961), Steiner outlined the characteristics of Greek tragedy and the traditions that developed from that period.
+In the Foreword (1980) to a new edition of his book Steiner concluded that 'the dramas of Shakespeare are not a renascence of or a humanistic variant of the absolute tragic model.
+They are, rather, a rejection of this model in the light of tragi-comic and "realistic" criteria.'
+In part, this feature of Shakespeare's mind is explained by his bent of mind or imagination which was 'so encompassing, so receptive to the plurality of diverse orders of experience.'
+When compared to the drama of Greek antiquity and French classicism Shakespeare's forms are 'richer but hybrid'.

-Numerous books and plays continue to be written in the tradition of tragedy to this day examples include Froth on the Daydream, The Road, The Fault in Our Stars, Fat City, Rabbit Hole, Requiem for a Dream, The Handmaid's Tale.
+Numerous books and plays continue to be written in the tradition of tragedy to this day examples include Froth on the Daydream, The Road, The Fault in Our Stars, Sophie's Choice, Fat City, Rabbit Hole, Requiem for a Dream, and The Handmaid's Tale.